cynotebo/KM-Workshop/Module 2.md

 }
 ```
 7) Optionally you can set breakpoints on the Azure Function app to get a better idea on how it works
-8) Stop the running project.
+8) Return to Visual Studio and stop the running project.

 ## Deploy the Azure Function